microsoft/EntraSuite-Training/Scenarios/Scenario3.md

     ![imagen 21](../images/IA-21.png)

 6. To add the resources, go to **Catalogs** and open the catalog to which you want to add resources.
 Select **Resources**.
 Select **Add resources**.
-7. Add the two security groups that you previously created earlier (such as *Internet Access – Allow Social Networking sites and Internet Access – Allow Hacking sites*).
+7. Add the two security groups that you previously created earlier (such as *Internet Access ï¿½ Allow Social Networking sites and Internet Access ï¿½ Allow Hacking sites*).

     ![imagen 22](../images/IA-22.png)